mbhani/Coursera_Getting_and_Cleaning_Data_Project/Code_Book.md

 * The following summarizes the variable names in the final dataset tidydata.txt at the end of running the script:

 + subject
+++ An identifier of the subject who carried out the experiment.
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.

 + activity
 + TimeDomainBodyAccelerometer-Mean()-X
 + TimeDomainBodyAccelerometer-Mean()-Y